 - Other Masters and Ph.D Scholarships in Universities Abroad

 There are over a hundred scholarship opportunities for both undergraduate, Masters and Ph.D students all over the world, especially for applicants from countries in Africa.
-There is a website that was created and dedicated specially to create awareness for such positions.
+There is a website that was created and dedicated especially to creating awareness for such positions.

 The website is called Scholarship Positions.
-Opting-in to receive their newsletters will grant you access to weekly updates on currently open scholarships in different universities all over the world.
+Opting in to receive their newsletters will grant you access to weekly updates on currently open scholarships in different universities all over the world.
 Most of such scholarships are sponsored by countries like; Canada, Australia, Germany, Ireland, France, New Zealand, Norway, and Poland.
-Lot’s of opportunities to choose from, make good use of the website.
+Lots of opportunities to choose from and make good use of the website.

 - World Scholarship Forum

 This was previously a forum on social channels; Facebook, Twitter, and Instagram founded in 2017 to help students in over 140 countries to get updates on scholarships and internship positions around the world.
 But today they own a website called World Scholarship Forum, where anyone can find these updates on scholarships right at their fingertips.